 It is.

-The real question is what kind of politics it serves.
+The real question is what kind of political entertainment advances, and who benefits.